Here's what it may take to keep parts of the internet from shutting down

 Related: Amazon Web Services Issue Leaves Part of the Internet in Disarray

-"You have systems that are smart enough to know that when the primary is down, it switches automatically to the secondary," Saoudi said.
+"You have systems that are smart enough to know that when the primary is down, it switches automatically to the secondary," Daoudi said.

 Most experts contacted by NBC News said that for now, a redundancy plan may be the best way to ensure the internet keeps running smoothly, even when outages happen.

-"It's not a cheap thing," Saoudi said.
+"It's not a cheap thing," Daoudi said.
 "You have to learn your lessons, but that is the cost of doing business."